Listen to the podcast here.

 CPAP Recall Due to Cancer Risk

-Millions of breathing machines used to treat sleep apnea have been recalled due to testing showing that the machine causes users to inhale cancer causing toxins.
-Philips Dreamstation, a CPAP machine that was recalled, uses sound dampening foam that may degrade into particles and off-gas chemicals which are inhaled by its users.
+Millions of breathing machines used to treat sleep apnea have been recalled due to testing showing that the machine causes users to inhale cancer-causing toxins.
+Philips Dreamstation, a CPAP machine that was recalled, uses sound dampening foam that may degrade into particles and off-gas chemicals that are inhaled by its users.

 The Need for a Good Night’s Sleep